 A: It depends on a few things.
 One is the size of your house and secondly, the type of battery you use.
-Lithium batteries are better than the, and they store enough charge to last you for a day.
+Lithium batteries are better and they store enough charge to last you for a day.
 Secondly, considering the length of your room and the number of floors you need to clean.
 They serve most people’s needs for a quick solution for daily use.
 No cords, no fuss.

 Q: What Type of Vacuum Cleaner is Efficient for the Stairs?

 A: They are the best cleaners for your stairs.
 They are convenient and easy to carry around as you move.
-Therefore, you can clean under your furniture without a hassle and get by the stairs with simplicity.
+Therefore, you can clean under your furniture without a hassle and get by on the stairs with simplicity.
 See what Fakespot says about Cordless vacuum.